 McKinney-Vento Homeless Education Program

-The McKinney-Vento program addresses the problems that homeless children and youth have faced in enrolling, attending, and succeeding in school.
+The McKinney-Vento program addresses the problems that homeless children and youth have with enrolling, attending, and succeeding in school.

 Who is homeless?
 (Sec.
 725) The term "homeless children and youth"—